bhavya113A/idealoft-assignment/README.md

 # idealoft-assignment
-This project is a static website designed for EquiTek, showcasing the company's offerings in the virtual reality (VR) space.
+This project is a static website designed for EquiTek.
 The website features a modern, responsive design with sections for home, about us, products, VR experiences, and a mailing list signup.

--> Responsive navigation bar
--> Hero section with a call to action
--> Information sections about innovation, future building, and connected worlds -> Product section with a horizontal slider
--> VR experience promotion
--> Subscription form for a mailing list
--> Footer with contact information and social links

 I have to write some point that i experienced: